Virginia Tech® home

 The employer will petition for H-1B visa sponsorship on your behalf, so you must seek employers that are willing to do so.
 More information about H-1B visa sponsorship can be found through U.S. Citizenship and Immigration Services.

-The job search is competitive, and there is not a guarantee for anyone to secure a job in the U.S. after graduation, within your grace period.
-It is vital that you also job-search in other locations including your home country to increase the likelihood that you will find employment after graduation.
+• The job search is competitive, and there is not a guarantee for anyone to secure a job in the U.S. after graduation, within your grace period.
+It is vital that you also search for employment in other locations including your home country to increase the likelihood that you will find employment after graduation.
 You can search for jobs and internships in many countries using GoinGlobal which is described and linked above.

 In the United States, some questions cannot be asked during an interview; the reasons are to avoid the appearance of discrimination, and to avoid actual discrimination.
 Therefore, interviewers cannot ask questions about a candidate’s age, race/ethnicity, gender/sex, country of origin or birthplace, religion, disability, or marital/family status.
 If you are unsure whether or not you have been asked an illegal question, contact Career and Professional Development.